 Imam Luqman Ahmad

-Imam Luqman Ahmad is the Executive Director of Masjid Ibrahim Islamic Center in Sacramento California.
-He can be reached at firstname.lastname@example.org.
+Imam Luqman Ahmad is an Associate Imam at the Toledo Masjid al-Islam in Toledo, Ohio.
+He can be

 The world is changing fast, and evil, loss of morality, killing, fitna, extreme weather, and corruption is spreading like wildfire.
 We are limited in what we can do to change things.
 However, we have a divine obligation to bear witness to it, and declare our allegiance to God with respect to the events that are going on today.
 Every Prophet, from Noah, to our beloved Muhammad (SAWS) bore witness to the events taking place during his time.
 We as Muslims must also be bearers of witness to our time and take a clear stand for the truth.
 This is the topic of this khutbatul Jum’ah by Shaykh Luqman Ahmad, recorded at Masjid Ibrahim Islamic Center.
 Click on the link below to take a listen